ridzzac/IT16_Final-Project/FRONTEND_GUIDELINES.md

     "status": "Not Started"
 ]
 ```
+- `$isInvolvedPeopleSuccess` - a boolean value that determines if the retrieval of the list of the people involved is successful.
-- $involvedPeopleInIncident_PeopleList[] - an indexed array for each individual person involved in the selected incident:
+- `$involvedPeopleInIncident_PeopleList[]` - an indexed array for each individual person involved in the selected incident:
 ```php
 [
     [